A criterion for an abelian variety to be non-simple: Examples

+First, recall some known results from \cite{brr}, and the references given there.
+Let $K$ be a finite group, an action of $K$ on a Riemann surface $X$ is an injective homomorphism from $K$ to the group of holomorphic automorphisms of $X$. $K$ acts with signature $(\gamma; m_1, \dots, m_t)$ if the quotient surface $X/K$ is of genus $\gamma$ and the covering $\pi:X\to X/K$ is ramified over $t$ points over which $\pi$ is locally $m_i:1$.
+Notice that the Riemann-Hurwitz equation

-First, recall from \cite{lr_Arch}, and the references given there, that given an admissible signature $(0; m_1, \dots, m_t)$ for a group $K$, a covering where $K$ acts with that signature can be constructed by a {\it generating vector}, which is a $t$-tuple $(g_1, \dots, g_t)$ of elements of $K$ generating $K$ and satisfying $g_1 \cdots g_t = 1$ such that $g_i$ is of order $m_i$ for all $i$.
+must be satisfied, where $g$ is the genus of $X$.
+This imposes restrictions on $\gamma$ and the $m_i'$s for given $K$ and $g$.
+A signature for $K$ satisfying this numerical condition is called an admissible signature.
+Moreover, given an admissible signature $(0; m_1, \dots, m_t)$ for a group $K$, a covering where $K$ acts with that signature can be constructed by a {\it generating vector}, which is a $t$-tuple $(g_1, \dots, g_t)$ of elements of $K$ generating $K$ and satisfying $g_1 \cdots g_t = 1$ such that $g_i$ is of order $m_i$ for all $i$.

 In fact, denote by $\Gamma$ the fundamental group of $\mathbb{P}^1$ with $t$ points removed.
 Choose a set of generators $\alpha_1, \dots, \alpha_t$ of $\Gamma$ satisfying $\alpha_1 \cdots \alpha_t = 1$.
 Then a generating vector induces an exact sequence